-Aetna considers non-myeloablative allogeneic transplantation, also known as mini-allograft or reduced intensity conditioning transplant, medically necessary for the treatment of ALL for members with no persistent disease who meet all of the selection criteria above.
+Aetna considers non-myeloablative allogeneic hematopoietic cell transplantation, also known as mini-allograft or reduced intensity conditioning transplant, medically necessary for the treatment of ALL for members with no persistent disease who meet all of the selection criteria above.
 Note: Persons with persistent disease should not be candidates for a mini-allograft transplant.

 Aetna considers tandem (also known as sequential) transplants experimental and investigational for the treatment of ALL because their effectiveness for this indication has not been estanlished.